Quality Criteria of a Survey for Market Research

 Objectivity in evaluation requires that different researchers arrive at the same results when evaluating the collected data.
 This means adhering to pre-defined rules and ensuring that there is no scope for subjective interpretation.

 Open-ended questions should be evaluated based on predetermined criteria.
 However, multiple-choice and single-choice questions can be evaluated objectively.

 Objectivity in interpretation

 Objectivity in interpretation entails ensuring that all individuals involved in the evaluation of the survey results come to the same conclusion.
 This requires following the same rules and avoiding subjective interpretation.

-Online market research with automatic digital evaluation can provide objectivity in data collection and evaluation, but a clear procedure must be established for interpreting the results.
+An automatic digital evaluation can provide objectivity in data collection and evaluation, but a clear procedure must be established for interpreting the results.

 Reliability is a crucial quality criterion in market research as it determines the consistency and accuracy of the survey results.
 To achieve high reliability, a questionnaire must be designed in a way that allows for consistent measurement.